EaGlEtSuImars/EaGlEtSuImars.github.io/_pages/contact.md

 Department of the Built Environment<br>
-College of Design and Engineering 7a<br>
+College of Design and Engineering<br>
 Lower Kent Ridge<br>
 Singapore<br>